-Solvency II requires to hold Eligible Own Funds for covering Solvency Capital Requirement.
-The Eligible Own Funds are classified in three tiering categories.
-The tiering classification is prescribed in the Solvency II Legislation, as not all own-fund items are considered to be able to fully absorb losses in the event of winding-up proceedings.
-Tier 1 own-fund items are the highest grade capital and Tier 3 items are the lowest grade capital.
+Solvency II requires to hold Eligible Own Funds for covering the Solvency Capital Requirement.
+The Eligible Own Funds are classified in three tiers depending on whether the own fund items are available to absorb losses on a going concern basis and/ or in the case of winding-up as prescribed in the Solvency II legislation.
+Tier 1 Own Fund items are the highest grade capital and Tier 3 Own Funds are the lowest grade capital.